NadyaDysan/C7-Yoga-course/README.md

 - Registration (login)
 - There is a division into authorization and non-authorization zones
 - Ability to log in and log out (sign up, sign out)
-- The player built into the application (listening to music, pausing and unpausing, rewinding, repeating a track, shuffle playlist)
+- The player is built into the application (listening to music, pausing and unpausing, rewinding, repeating a track, shuffle playlist)
 - A track bar status
 - Adding a track to favorites
 - Collection list
-- By clicking on a burger, left menu opens
+- Left menu opens by clicking on a burger
 - Filtering tracks by artist
 - Sort tracks by date
 - Filtering tracks by genre